PennController/penncontroller.github.io/reference/_elements/function.md

 children_code_font: true
 thumbnail: function.png
 syntax: to be filled in
-description: To be filled in.
+description: Executes a JavaScript function.
 ---

 ```javascript